 “The market is a pendulum that forever swings between unsustainable optimism (which makes stocks too expensive) and unjustified pessimism (which makes stocks too cheap).
 The Intelligent Investor is a realist who sells to optimists and buys from pessimists.”

 Investors will look for a potential bounce in these undervalued stocks to believe that the market isn’t always efficient.
-Value creation comes from an apparent gap between what a stock is trading at and what it is intrinsically worth.
+Value creation comes from an apparent gap between what a stock is trading at and its intrinsic worth.
 Hence, it may call attention to a hidden gem manufactured when the company experienced a temporary setback.
 Problems may arise from disappointing earnings, lackluster product rollout, management departure, or an overhang on the stock due to a legal or regulatory problem.
 Value investors will try to spot short-term issues.

 Bargain Valuations That Are Unwarranted